kedean/nest/README.md

 ## Intro
 This is an attempt at creating a framework for REST API's using [Nim](http://nim-lang.org).
 It is still in very early alpha stages.

+## Is this usable?
+Not at all.
+Check back soon.

+## Coming soon
+- parameterized mappings
+- mappings for POST, HEAD, OPTION, DELETE, PUT, instead of just GET
+- documentation!
+- response editing?

 ## Usage
 To use Nest, add an import to it to your code with `import nest`.